anymeofu/Indian-Piracy-Index/README.md

 [The Archivists](https://t.me/TheArchivists) Nice Collection of theirs and A Community helping learn data storage and its backups

+[PrivateMoviez](https://privatemoviez.com/) Contains Good Quality Movies and some 60FPS Movies as well..

 ## Programs

 [FileCR](https://filecr.com/en/) Windows and Mac Apps.
 DDL